Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 You may wonder how you’re going to help your children cope when you’re having trouble coping yourself.
 You may also wonder how you will find time for your other children when your baby needs you, too.
 There are a lot of things you can do to help your older children:

 Be honest with them.
 Your older children may have a lot of questions but may not know how to ask them.
-Tell them what’s going on with you and with their baby brother or sister in words they can understand.
+Tell them what’s going on with you and with their baby in words they can understand.

 Calm your children’s worries.
 Some children are scared that their parents will love them less now that the new baby is here.
 Tell your children that you love them very much and describe what makes them special.
 If they’re old enough, you can talk with them about COVID-19 and how it’s affecting your family’s routine.
 Recent research shows that children and teens under 18, possibly may not be more likely to get COVID-19 if they attend daycare or school in-person.
 The CDC has created a checklist to help you plan for in-person school.